Robert Johnson: Death

 Johnson died on August 16, 1938, at the age of 27, near Greenwood, Mississippi, of unknown causes.
-Johnson's death was not reported publicly.
-Almost 30 years later, Gayle Dean Wardlow, a Mississippi-based musicologist researching Johnson's life, found Johnson's death certificate, which listed only the date and location, with no official cause of death.
+His death was not reported publicly.
+Almost 30 years later, Gayle Dean Wardlow, a Mississippi-based musicologist researching Johnson's life, found his death certificate, which listed only the date and location, with no official cause of death.
 No formal autopsy had been done.
 Instead, a pro forma examination was done to file the death certificate, and no immediate cause of death was determined.
-It is likely he had congenital syphilis and it was suspected later by medical professionals that this may have been a contributing factor in his death.
+It is likely he had congenital syphilis, and it was suspected later by medical professionals that this may have been a contributing factor in his death.
 However, 30 years of local oral tradition had, like the rest of his life story, built a legend which has filled in gaps in the scant historical record.

-Several differing accounts have described the events preceding his death.
+Several different accounts have described the events preceding his death.
 Johnson had been playing for a few weeks at a country dance at the Three Forks Club in Itta Bena, about 15 mi from Greenwood.
 According to one theory, Johnson was murdered by the jealous husband of a woman with whom he had flirted.
-In an account by the blues musician David 'Honeyboy' Edwards, Johnson had been flirting with a married woman at a dance, and she gave him a bottle of whiskey poisoned by her husband.
+In an account by the blues musician David "Honeyboy" Edwards, Johnson had been flirting with a married woman at a dance, and she gave him a bottle of whiskey poisoned by her husband.
 When Johnson took the bottle, Edwards knocked it out of his hand, admonishing him to never drink from a bottle that he had not personally seen opened.
 Johnson replied, "Don't ever knock a bottle out of my hand".
 Soon after, he was offered another (poisoned) bottle and accepted it.
 Johnson is reported to have begun feeling ill the evening after and had to be helped back to his room in the early morning hours.
 Over the next three days his condition steadily worsened.
 Witnesses reported that he died in a convulsive state of severe pain.
 The musicologist Robert "Mack" McCormick claimed to have tracked down the man who murdered Johnson and to have obtained a confession from him in a personal interview, but he declined to reveal the man's name.